arx-deidentifier/arx/readme.txt

 INTRODUCTION
 ************

+This project aims at providing a comprehensive, open source anonymization framework for sensitive personal data.
+It is able to alter the data in a way that guarantees minimal information loss while making sure that the transformed data adheres to well-known privacy criteria, such as k-anonymity, l-diversity or t-closeness.
-This project provides a generic Java framework for the efficient implementation of globally optimal full-domain anonymity algorithms.
-It implements several optimizations which require monotonic generalization hierarchies and monotonic metrics for information loss.
-It further provides an implementation of the Flash algorithm.
-Flash is a highly efficient algorithm that implements a novel strategy and fully exploits the implementation framework.
+It implements a globally optimal full-domain anonymity algorithms and uses several optimizations which results in a highly efficient framework.
+It also provides an implementation of the Flash algorithm which uses a novel search strategy and fully exploits the implementation framework.
 It offers stable execution times.

-The framework currently distinguishes between four different types of attributes:

-- Insensitive attributes will be kept as is.
-- Directly identifying attributes (such as name) will be removed from the dataset.
-- Quasi-identifying attributes (such as age or zipcode) will be transformed by applying the provided generalization hierarchies.
-- Sensitive attributes will be kept as is and can be utilized to generate l-diverse/t-close transformations.

-The supported metrics for information loss are:

-- Height.
-- Precision.
-- Monotonic Discernability (DM*).
-- Non-Uniform Entropy.
+More details can be found at: http://arx.deidentifier.org/

 LICENSE
 *******